Yoast/wordpress-seo/readme.txt

 * Adds a new schema tab to our metabox.
 This tab allows the user to change their schema settings on posts, pages and custom post types.
 * Adds a new section to the search appearance settings.
 This section allows the user to change their schema defaults for posts, pages and custom post types.
-* Updates the progress-bar in the indexation to the new styling.
 * Improves accuracy for the following assessments for languages written right-to-left: sentence length, keyphrase in introduction, keyphrase distribution, keyphrase density, keyphrase in meta description.
 * Improves all keyphrase-based assessments for Arabic by allowing keyphrases to be recognized in text when preceded by a prefix (e.g., "ل" or "ب") and filtering function words.
 * Fixes inconsistency in feedback strings that are produced by the Keyphrase in SEO Title assessment.